Archaeological looting in Iraq: Large scale looting

 The upper surface of Yasin Tepe ancient mound, innumerable looters' pits.
 Sulaymaniyah Governorate, Iraqi Kurdistan.
 Most of these were dug in the 1990s.

 A looter's pit (left) at the ancient Sumerian city of Kish, Iraq.
 Fragments of pottery (right) are scattered near the pit.

 The archeological site of Bakr Awa, an ancient mound near Halabja, Iraq.
 November 4, 2022.
 The tell and its surrounding area were lastly excavated in 2014.
 An area before the tell; note the numerous looters' pits.

 In 2003, when the looting of the National Iraq Museum became known, experts from around the globe started planning to remedy the situation.
 Experts at a UNESCO meeting in Paris called for a mission to Baghdad to assess the damage caused by the looting of museums, including the Iraq National Museum.
 McGuire Gibson, one of the leading archaeologists and experts on Mesopotamia explained to the Office of Reconstruction and Humanitarian Assistance (ORHA) that the looted museum artifacts were only a small part of what archaeological digs around the country held.
 Perhaps 25 thousand of an estimated half million sites were registered.
 ORHA had no resources to address this problem.
 Gibson had suggested helicopter surveys to determine the scale of looted sites.
-By April 24, 2003, looting had taken place in Umma, Umm al-Hafriyat, Umm al-Aqarib, Bismaya, Larsa, and Bad-tibira, most of were unguarded.
+By April 24, 2003, looting had taken place in Umma, Umm al-Hafriyat, Umm al-Aqarib, Bismaya, Larsa, and Bad-tibira, most of which were unguarded.
 Most looting was by workers once employed by the now disbanded State Board of Antiquities and Heritage.
 A local tribe was guarding the World Heritage Site of Hatra although others were unsupervised.

 By May 2003, international work began on the already looted museum but not on other sites.
 The US military conducted a raid in May on Umma where they found hundreds of trenches with many looters all over the site.
 On May 7, the Bush administration replaced Gen. Jay Garner with L. Paul Bremer who was given more power and banned high-ranking Ba'ath Party members from government jobs and disbanded the remains of the Iraqi army.
 Any guards at archeological sites were unpaid for months and they were not allowed to carry guns.
 Now, instead of dealing with civilian looters, these unarmed guards were dealing with large mobs of armed people.